FireHouse (album): Background

-Firehouse spawned four singles, "Shake & Tumble", "Don't Treat Me Bad", "All She Wrote", and the band's signature power ballad, "Love of a Lifetime".
+FireHouse spawned four singles, "Shake & Tumble", "Don't Treat Me Bad", "All She Wrote", and the band's signature power ballad, "Love of a Lifetime".

 The song "Don't Walk Away" was used in a scene of the 2008 movie The Wrestler, directed by Darren Aronofsky.

 The song "Overnight Sensation" was a part of the soundtrack in the video game Brütal Legend.

 The song "Don't Treat Me Bad" was featured in episode two of the HBO Max series Peacemaker, as the title character takes out the vinyl record and listens to that song.

-On March 1, 2024, the album was rereleased on streaming platforms following its remaster.